 Newport is defined by its beach - the name in Welsh, Trefdraeth, simply means "Town on the Beach".
 Newport's houses are now amongst some of the most expensive in west Wales, not simply because of the character of the town or the large dune backed sands, but because it is such a welcome break from the much larger resorts of Tenby and Saundersfoot.

-With a diverse range of artist's studios & galleries, pubs, restaurants, small shops (including a bookshop and a candle shop) plus a Boat Club at the Parrog and a Golf Club, coupled with a wide range of excellent walks along the coastal path and up to Carningli mountain for the panoramic views.
+With a diverse range of artist's studios & galleries, pubs, restaurants, small shops (including even a candle shop) plus a Boat Club at the Parrog and a Golf Club, coupled with a wide range of excellent walks along the coastal path and up to Carningli mountain for the panoramic views.

 Perhaps now you can see why this little town has become so popular, not only as a place to live, but as an all round holiday centre.